Pedestrian Accident Statistics for NY

 Yes, if you have been injured as a pedestrian in an auto accident, the aggressive Long Island personal injury attorneys at Rosenberg & Gluck, L.L.P., are ready to help fight for the compensation you deserve.
 We can handle all types of claims from pedestrian-auto accidents involving:

-- Injuries from being struck while crossing the road
+- Injuries from being struck while crossing the road from a driver failing to yield right of way

 - Injuries received when a car, truck, or motorcycle loses control and ends up on the sidewalk